 The module supports key archiving to a management computer or USB token as part of a module configuration file backup.
 Operator entered keys are archived as part of the module configuration file.
 The configuration file is stored in plain text, but keys in the configuration file are either AES encrypted using the Configuration Encryption Key or stored as a keyed hash using HMAC-SHA-1 using the Configuration Backup Key.

 Electromagnetic Interference/Electromagnetic Compatibility (EMI/EMC)

-The modules comply with EMI/EMC requirements for Class A (business use) devices as specified by Part 15, Subpart B, of the FCC rules.
-The following table lists the specific lab and FCC report information for the modules.
+The module is declared to conform with EMI/EMC requirements for Class B (business use) devices as specified by Part 15, Subpart B, of the FCC rules.